akshay8856/HDP2CDP-DC-precheck/README.md

 1. Configure access to Ambari, Ranger, RangerKMS, HiveMetastore and Oozie database.

-2. Configure passwordless SSH access between edge node and Ambari to take backup of ambari.properties and ambari-env.
-If passwordless SSH cannot be configured you need to take backup of ambari.properties and ambari-env manually.
+2. Configure passwordless SSH access :
+   edge node and Ambari host to take backup of ambari.properties and ambari-env. egde node and Infra Solr Instances to take backup of shards

+*Example Output:* If passwordless SSH cannot be configured you need to take backup of ambari.properties and ambari-env manually.

-3. Hive, HDFS and Hbase Client Must be Installed on the node where this script is executed
+3. Hive Client Must be Installed on the node where this script is executed

 4. For unsecured cluster : (This is required for Hive Pre Upgrade check)
 ```